zachwylde00/ethereum.solidity-repository/docs/contracts/functions.rst

 Receive Ether Function
 ======================

-A contract can have exactly one ``receive`` function, declared using ``receive () external payable``.
-This function cannot have arguments, cannot return anything and has to have ``external`` visibility and ``payable`` state mutability.
+A contract can have at most one ``receive`` function, declared using ``receive () external payable``.
+This function cannot have arguments, cannot return anything and must have ``external`` visibility and ``payable`` state mutability.
 It is executed on a call to the contract with empty calldata.
-This is the function that will receive plain ether transfers.
-If no such function exists, but a payable :ref:`fallback function <fallback-function>` exists, the fallback function will be called on a plain ether transfer.
+This is the function that will receive plain Ether transfers.
+If no such function exists, but a payable :ref:`fallback function <fallback-function>` exists, the fallback function will be called on a plain Ether transfer.
 If neither a receive ether nor a payable fallback function is present, the contract cannot receive Ether through regular transactions and throws an exception.

 In the worst case, the fallback function can only rely on 2300 gas being available (for example when `send` or `transfer` is used), leaving little